deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 ### Impact on conversion

-For this last test, we're using the same A/B test setup as above, but this time we're measuring conversion across CDN variants, countries, and platforms.
+For this last test, we've used the same A/B test setup as above, but this time we measured conversion across CDN variants, countries, and platforms.

 We use [Segment][segment] to relay and store our analytics.
-The gist is that form anywhere in our backend, we can say:
+It allows us to track events, including custom attributes (metadata), from anywhere in our back end application:

 ```ruby
 $segment.track 'Session Started', cdn: $cdn